NerdiOrg/C-System-Tools/readme.md

 The CMakeLists.txt file has instructions for 'pkg/run.exe' (program itself, which only works fully with Admin permissions) and 'start.exe' which triggers the opening of pkg/run.exe with 'runas' admin permission request.

+*NOTE: This current release's CMakeLists file does not use the res object, so the program has no manifest or logo/icon attached.

 ## Compile the Resource Script